elizabeth-poggie/elizabeth-poggie/_content/notes/18-W24-intro-to-programming.md

 As a general rule, try to solve the problems independently before reading the solutions.
 Programming isn't about memorizing solutions, but rather developing your skills through consistent practice :^)

+AS WELL, it's important to note that my solutions may not always be optimal.
+Problem-solving is inherently a creative process, and alternative approaches, as long as they are logically sound, will receive full marks.

 # Variables - Easy mode

 ## The Problem